null

 • Doesn’t look very good on the wall

-We stay away from polyurethane foam, but do have several melamine foam options because it actually is Class A fire rated, and has other impressive physical properties.
+We stay away from polyurethane foam, but do have several melamine foam options because it is actually Class A fire rated, and has other impressive physical properties.
 That being said, if these things don’t bother you, polyurethane foam will certainly work as a sound absorption material in residential applications.

 Related Articles